315 B.Y.O.L.: Ten Tips and Tricks for Stretching Lectora

 Novice and intermediate designers and developers who are familiar with Lectora X, Inspire, 11, or a comparable rapid development tool.

 Lectora (version X, Inspire, or 11 are appropriate for this session).

 Instructional Designer/eLearning Developer

-Rebecca Goldberg has been involved in internal training at Travelers for ten years.
+Rebecca Goldberg has been involved in internal training at Travelers Insurance for more than a decade.
 She’s worked on all levels of training planning, design, development, and delivery, presenting a wide range of topics (from application training to soft-skill development) to diverse audiences (entry-level to executive).
 She strives to deliver training products that motivate learners to seek out educational experiences, and which use technology as a tool for increasing knowledge transfer and retention.